 2. What is a WWAN?

 WWAN stands for Wireless Wide Area Network.
-It is a type of a wide area network that involves wireless network connections.
+It is a type of wide-area network that involves wireless network connections.

 3. What is SD-WAN?

 SD-WAN stands for Software-Defined Wide Area Network.
-It is a virtual wide area network architecture that enables businesses to use any combination of transport services, including LTE, MPLS, and internet services, to securely connect the users to their applications.
+It is a virtual wide area network architecture that enables businesses to use any combination of transport services, including LTE, MPLS, and internet services, to connect the users to their applications securely.